1millionwomentotech/toolkitten/summer-of-code/HW_Checklist.md

 ## Submission Guidelines

 Create a single file called `soc-wk1-cert-firstname-lastname.py` and include the whole week's exercises in them.
 Everything from the 'Things to Try' sections.
 Optional exercises are, well, optional.
+In case of multiple files, create a single zip called soc-wk5-cert-firstname-lastname.zip and include all your files.

 **DIY**: send PR to toolkitten repo, under https://github.com/1millionwomentotech/toolkitten/tree/master/summer-of-code/week-01/wk1-homework-submission